33 Different Types of Pliers Compared (with Pictures)

 It would be impossible to say that everybody has a pair of pliers at home, but it wouldn’t be unreasonable to say that everybody should.
 Even if it’s only a simple set of slip joint pliers tucked away in the junk drawer, it’s an indispensable hand tool that can make a huge difference when attempting DIY home repairs.
 However, there are so many different types of pliers.

-Now, some of us have a few different sets for different kinds of jobs, and people with specialized hobbies or professions have pliers that very few people realize exist.
+Now, some of us have a few different sets of pliers for different kinds of jobs, and people with specialized hobbies or professions have pliers that very few people realize exist.
 Most of us already know about some of them.
 Some might make you think, “Well, I never…” and one or two might peak your interest into thinking, “You know, I could really use a set of those.”

-Common Types of Pliers & Their Uses
+The 33 Common Types of Pliers & Their Uses

 There’s a good chance that you have used or seen the following pliers.
 They’re available just about anywhere and many times are able to be used for many other purposes if need be.